sagemath/sage-archive-2023-02-01/src/doc/en/developer/coding_in_other.rst

             m = A.nrows()
             n = A.ncols()
             if m != len(b):
-                raise ValueError, "dimensions of A and b must be compatible" from sage.matrix.all import MatrixSpace
+                raise ValueError("dimensions of A and b must be compatible") from sage.matrix.all import MatrixSpace
             from sage.rings.all import QQ
             MS = MatrixSpace(QQ,m,1)